Skip to main content

 DONE SEND_ERR

-The terminal device does not provide a delivery confirmation.
-However, the message could still have been successfully delivered.
+The recipient’s device does not provide delivery confirmation.
+However, the message may still have been successfully delivered.

 Character sets

-GSM-7 is the default standard coding setting for transmission of single-part messages of up to 160 characters long via Retarus Email-to-SMS.
-Each concatenated SMS message can contain a maximum of 153 characters.
-If you require a greater range of special characters or scripts that are non-Western European, non-North/South American or non-Australian, you can switch the coding to UTF-16.
+By default, GSM-7 is used for sending single-part SMS messages of up to 160 characters via Retarus Email-to-SMS.
+For concatenated SMS messages, each message segment can contain a maximum of 153 characters.

-SMS in UTF-16 have a maximum of 70 characters per single-part message and 67 for each part in a multi-part message.
+• UTF-16 SMS messages have a maximum length of 70 characters per single-part message.

 JavaScript errors detected